 What Are My Rights As A Parent Dealing With A Daycare Injury?

-If your child was injured while at daycare and it could have been prevented, you have rights to seek compensation for what was taken from your child (in the form of their injury and quality of life) and from your family (medical bills and lost wages of the parents.)
+If your child was injured while at daycare and it could have been prevented, you have the rights to seek compensation for what was taken from your child (in the form of their injury and quality of life) and from your family (medical bills and lost wages of the parents.)
 If your child’s injury is serious, it may require extensive medical treatment in the future and a huge time commitment from family members to care for the child.
 Also, if you decide to take your kid (or kids) out of the daycare and move them to another one you will incur additional expenses and will want to get reimbursed for those as well because you will not have had to move your children if the daycare kept their promise to keep your child safe.
 Daycare facilities are required to have insurance.
 Thus, we believe that the family should not be left paying for the consequences of the daycare’s negligent actions.

 What Is A Daycare Negligence Lawsuit?

 A lawsuit against a daycare facility in Texas serves two purposes.
 The first is to ensure that type of conduct from the daycare facility never happens again to protect any children from getting injured in the same manner by the teacher of a facility.
-Preventing the daycare form causing the same mistake twice is only going to be possible if a parent holds the daycare responsible for their child’s injuries.
+Preventing the daycare from causing the same mistake twice is only going to be possible if a parent holds the daycare responsible for their child’s injuries.

-The daycare must have done something negligent or said differently, the daycare must have violated a daycare safety rule and had that safety rule been followed it would have more likely than not prevented what happened to your child.
+The daycare must have done something negligent or said differently, the daycare must have violated a daycare safety rule, and had that safety rule been followed it would have more likely than not prevented what happened to your child.

 The injury must have been prevented had the employees paid better attention or followed the safety rules in order to pursue a daycare negligence lawsuit.
-You will need to prove the daycare neglected their obligations as an employee or violated a safety rule causing an injury to your child.
+You will need to prove the daycare neglected its obligations as an employee or violated a safety rule causing an injury to your child.

 Check out our article which discusses in more detail What Your Rights Are As A Parent Dealing With A Daycare Negligence Lawsuit.